 Let’s be honest—starting a gym routine can be a bit intimidating.
-You walk in, see a bunch of machines you don’t recognize, and suddenly, you’re questioning every life choice in your life that led you here to this moment because you are as confused as one can be.
-All kinds of questions start to haze your mind and Gym trainers are working tirelessly to get you to pay some irrational amount for their guidance.
-Now, Should you do cardio first?
+You walk in, see a bunch of machines you don’t recognize, and suddenly, you’re questioning every life choice that led you here because you are as confused as one can be.
+All kinds of questions start to haze your mind, and gym trainers are working tirelessly to get you to pay some irrational amount for their guidance.
+Now, should you do cardio first?
 Lift weights?
 Stretch for an hour and call it a day?

-Yeah, if you're a fitness person, then all of us have been there.
-But here’s the thing—having a solid plan does make everything so much easier.
-It takes the guesswork out of your workouts, helps you stay consistent, and actually gets you results that you are looking for.
+Yeah, if you’re a fitness person, then all of us have been there.
+But here’s the thing—having a solid plan makes everything so much easier.
+It takes the guesswork out of your workouts, helps you stay consistent, and actually gets you results.
 So, if you’re ready to commit to a routine that balances strength, cardio, and recovery, you’re in the right place.

 Why Having a Plan Matters